Dog with it's head outside car window

 Make sure your dog’s tags and microchips are updated and that you have a recent picture of your pup with you in case you get separated.
 Remington’s Pup Memory Passport is a great way to make sure you have all the important information and up-to-date photos with you when you are on the road.

 You may also want to consider getting something like the FitBark GPS Tracker for your pet just in case they get lost.
-A GPS tracker is perfect for pet owners that have dogs that love to try to go on solo adventures or if you are traveling with children or adults that aren’t used to making sure a dog is safely contained at all times.
+A GPS tracker is perfect for pet owners who have dogs that love to try to go on solo adventures or if you are traveling with children or adults who aren’t used to making sure a dog is safely contained at all times.

 Dog Supplies for Your Road Trip